 DYI dupe wreath $60

-You can view this video for a detailed how to!
+You can view this video for a detailed how-to!

 I used a dehydrator to dry my fruit.
 It took forever.
 12 hours for the slices and over 24 for the whole fruit.
 You can easily use the oven.
-Here’s what I have found to work for the oven: 175 degrees for 3-4 hours.
+Here are what I have found to work for the oven: 175 degrees for 3-4 hours.
 Flipping them multiple times.
 You will want to slice the fruit and then pat them dry with a paper towel to remove what moisture you can.
 I’m definitely not knowledgeable on this part.
 If you follow me on Instagram, you saw this was a fail LOL there has to be an easier way.

 To make the whole fruit ornaments, you will want to make slices all around the fruit from tip to tip leaving a little space for the hanging thread.
 Make sure you cut all the way through the skin so it can dry properly.

 All of my supplies to make this wreath was bought at hobby lobby for 50% off.
 The eucalyptus sprigs were found in the wedding department.
 The rest was found in the Christmas department.

 Dried orange & lime slices

 3 frosted red berry spikes

 Adhesive of choice – I used all-purpose craft glue